For the Love of Rutland

 However, these events happened in 2016.
 Cut to a tragic election fuelled by the fury of white rage, and Donald Trump’s Muslim ban made the refugee situation a moot point, while ironically putting Rutland (and particularly Louras) in the spotlight for sticking its neck out to help the Syrians.
 Taylor and her small crew are so well embedded within the community, though, that the film barely needs to mention Trump and the GOP to tap into crisis in which America finds itself.
 Rutland is a microcosm of Trump’s America.

-This verité-style observation of Americans struggling within divided communities observes the fallacies of populist promises and “America first” empty rhetoric.
+This verité-style observation of Americans struggling within divided communities sees the fallacies of populist promises and “America first” empty rhetoric.
 Through minor details recorded in the immersive observation, Rutland conveys the normalization of divisive politics into a community’s fabric.
 The film sees the inertia that arises when citizens vote for a leader who promises change by stepping backwards, rather than forwards.
 The people with problems still have the same problems, but they’re getting worse.

 Taylor provides a bleak portrait, but it would be irresponsible to look away when so much dirty laundry is aired in public and when the issues are so intricately linked.
 In Stacie, though, the film finds the spark of goodwill that still beats in America.
 She invests her time and energy into helping herself by bettering her community through volunteer work and youth outreach, she realizes the parallels between the struggle the Rutlanders and the plight of the Syrians.
 Her growth makes the film a quietly moving essay on equitable sharing and community building.
 Perhaps there is hope for America after all.